Code-Institute-Submissions/WIAM/README.md

 I then added this feature.
 One of the last feedbacks I got before submitting the project, has been a feedback on the gradient of black that I used as a background.
 The black I chose was a deep black, but the feedback suggested that a slightly lighter shade of black would have been more sophisticated.
-I tried a #111111 instead of #000000 and actually it looked prettier.
+I tried first a #111111 instead of #000000, but then I opted for a #121212 and actually it looked prettier.
 I decided to keep this change.

 ---

 ## Deployment

 ### GitHub Pages